Perl-Email-Project/Mail-Sender/README.md

 # NAME

-Mail::Sender - module for sending mails with attachments through an SMTP server
+Mail::Sender - (DEPRECATED) module for sending mails with attachments through an SMTP server

-# WAIT!
-STOP RIGHT THERE!
+# DEPRECATED

-[Mail::Sender](https://metacpan.org/pod/Mail::Sender) is going away... well, not really, but it's being officially marked as "out of favor".
+[Mail::Sender](https://metacpan.org/pod/Mail::Sender) is deprecated.
 [Email::Sender](https://metacpan.org/pod/Email::Sender) is the go-to choice when you need to send Email from Perl.
 Go there, be happy!

 # SYNOPSIS